RIP Don Rickles. Enjoy His Best Celebrity Burns

 - “Bob Newhart made the claim that he was my best friend.
 I have not met Bob Newhart.”

 - “What an evening, so good to see you.
 I didn’t know you were still on!”
-[Johnny Carson was indeed still on the air anf hosting the tonight show when Rickles said this.
+[Johnny Carson was indeed still on the air and hosting The Tonight Show when Rickles said this.

 - “This is a good jacket.
 You’ll come on tomorrow night with cotton candy and work the carnival.”
 [Johnny Carson was a regular target of Rickles’s]